gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 ```

 This together with the empty set `{}` gives us the power set.

-We can test with:
+We can check with:

  The number of sets should be 2^N - 1 which is `2^3 - 1 => 8 - 1 => 7`

 #### Note on steps:

 It took me several iterations, a few errors and a jog on the treadmill to come to the final explanation above.
 Solution finding is a search problem where you can run into many dead ends or work on false or errored calculations.
+This is normal and even a required part of the solution finding process.

-Its important to lay down your thinking in steps, work through the results, rest, comeback and rework and so on.
+Its important to lay down your thinking in steps, work through the results, rest, comeback, rework and so on.
+Do not rush.
+Solutions finding should be done at a walking pace, and never at a running pace.

 ## Iteration N + 1

 Pseudo code time:

-We can build from the discoveries above and write this down in simple processes:
+We can build from the discoveries above and write this down in simple pseudo code:

 1. Take a set
 2. Generate all combinations